Isa-khan/Isa-Khan/README.md

 I'm Isa,

 I’m a passionate Geomatics student at the University of Waterloo, with a strong focus on software engineering and data science.
-Currently, I’m honing my skills as a Software Engineering Intern at OpenText. 🎓
+Currently, I’m honing my skills as a Software Engineer Intern at OpenText. 🎓

 I'm deeply interested in data science, software engineering, and cybersecurity. 🔐